APwinger/growbox/README.md

 The script updates humidity.csv in the web/ folder with relative humidity and temperature values pulled from a DHT11 sensor as well as if the lights on are or off.

+TODO: Add subprocess script to generate graphs in image form at the end of each week should save off to a folder with unique names